crhall-writing/crhall-writing.github.io/_poems/crooked-tree.md

 but the trees stare back
 I pull straps, tighten my pack
 oh man, here they come
-but daylight breaks—-I must move on
+but daylight breaks--I must move on